abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 about it.
 But the irritation keeps returning until at one point you say to yourself, *I really need to do something about this splinter now.
 It's not something I can put up with anymore*.
 So finally you dig it out.
-The experience of dukkha, or suffering, is the same."
+The experience of dukkha, is the same."

 It's not as if we're experiencing dukkha all the time; for the most part, we live incredibly comfortable lives here.
 But there's this